 Optogenetics is a powerful new technique that allows unprecedented control over specific neuronal subtypes.
 This can be exploited to modulate neural circuits with anatomic and temporal precision, while avoiding the cell-type indiscriminate and invasive effects of electrical stimulation through an electrode.
 Implantation of fiber optics allows for consistent, chronic stimulation of neural circuits over multiple sessions in awake, behaving mice with minimal damage to tissue.
 This system, originally pioneered by Sparta et al.8 and modified to fit our purposes, goes one step beyond the implanted cannula and fixes the fiber optic in place in the region of interest to ensure consistent targeting between sessions in long-term studies.
 The implants can be adapted to stimulate different regions of the brain.

 Various steps within this method require precision and attention to detail.
 Each junction of fiber optic coupling is necessarily polished to ensure minimal light loss.
 After polishing, the ends should be examined under a microscope to verify that there is no damage to the fiber core.
-Light transmission can be further evaluated using a small photometer (not shown here).
+If light loss between the source and the measured output exceeds 30%, each part should be repolished to allow maximum photon flux, or the part should be discarded and remade.
+If the ferrule does not slide into the sleeve, there is likely debris inside the sleeve obstructing the ferrule.
+When attaching and removing the coupler cord to the implant, force should be applied directly parallel to the axis of the implant.
+Due to the fact that mammalian tissue scatters light heavily and the relatively low energy of blue light, the implant should be positioned such that the tip of the fiber is within 500 µm of the region of interest, where >10% of initial light power density persists6.
 During implantation, the base layer of dental cement is the critical step, as it is this layer that fixes the implant to the cranium.
 The subsequent layers secure the implant to the base layer and provide protection.
 The base layer will not adhere well if the cranium is not completely dry; if any section is not adhered well, it is likely that manipulation from the mouse will dislodge the entire implant.
 Alternatively, anchors for the dental cement can be screwed into the cranium for a more secure fixture.

+In behavioral studies, external light leak may provide an unintended cue to the mouse.
+External light leak is most likely to occur at the connection between the implant and coupler cord directly over the mouse.
+In order to minimize light leakage, the heat-shrink tubing can be further extended such that it completely covers the ferrule sleeve to provide extra shielding against leakage.
+If this option is pursued, the heat-shrink tubing will cover the window in the sleeve that provides visual feedback for direct contact between ferrules and contact should be determined with tactile feedback.
+Alternatively, or in addition, black nail polish can be applied to the ceramic ferrule ends to occlude further light transmission.

 Towards further development of this technique, it is possible to implant multiple fiber optics onto a single mouse using additional stereotaxic arms, as described in Sparta et al8.
-This would enable more complex studies through differential wavelength stimulation in the same region in a temporally specific manner or simultaneous stimulation of different regions.
+This would enable more complex studies through differential wavelength stimulation in the same region in a temporally specific manner, or simultaneous stimulation of different regions.
 Additionally, fiber optics can be coupled with electrodes (optrode) for in vivo electrophysiology for local stimulation and recording.

 Table of specific reagents and equipment: